Why Is There Water In My Compressed Air?

 Having a small amount of water in the compressed air is okay for many applications.
 However, if you see dripping or your application requires clean, dry air, you may need to upgrade your air compressor system with filters, aftercoolers, or air dryers.

-How Water Is Created When Compressing Air
+How Is Water Created During Air Compression?

 one standard cubic foot